Trump To Put Iran Nuclear Deal In Limbo By Refusing To Certify

 Germany, France and Britain have all reaffirmed their commitment to the nuclear deal, as have the other signatories, China and Russia.

+Rep. Eliot Engel, D-N.Y., called the administration's plan "a risky gamble" in statement on Friday.

+"It's the first step toward withdrawing from the agreement keeping Iran from building the bomb," he added.
+"Our allies and adversaries alike will see this as a signal that the United States doesn't live up to our commitments, making the United States a source of uncertainty instead of a force for solving serious problems."

-Trump's ambassador to the United Nations says the president is not concerned with international opinion.
+Trump's ambassador to the United Nations has said the president is not concerned with international opinion.

 "It has never moved the U.S. to care about what other countries say," Nikki Haley told reporters in September.
 "What does move the president is, are we doing everything in the best interest — security interest — for the American people.
 And that's what you're seeing is playing out."